roca-tax/roca-tax-website/content/about/_index.md

 ## Our Team

 ### Experienced Professionals
-Our team consists of licensed tax professionals that stay current with continuing education requirements and regularly attend seminars and training sessions to maintain expertise.
+Our team consists of licensed tax professionals enrolled to practice before the IRS, that stay current with continuing education requirements and regularly attend seminars and training sessions to maintain expertise.

 ### Bilingual Expertise
 Understanding the importance of clear communication, our team provides professional service in both English and Spanish.
 This ensures that all clients receive the same high-quality service regardless of their preferred language.